-- Click or tap the function navigation icon > DVM to enable the DVM measurements. - Click or tap the DVM button in the toolbar to enable the DVM measurements. - Press the front-panel key and then select DVM in the displayed "Analyse" menu to enable the DVM measurements.
+- Click or tap the function navigation icon > DVM to enable DVM measurements. - Click or tap the DVM button on the toolbar to enable DVM measurements. - Press the front-panel key and then select DVM in the displayed "Analyse" menu to enable the DVM measurements.